 The Slim Pickens Effect: A brilliant comic performance delivered by an otherwise unremarkable actor, explained away by the theory that the actor didn’t know his/her role was being played for laughs.
 Named after the character actor Slim Pickens who played Major Kong in Dr. Strangelove without knowing that it was to be taken as satire.
 Notable example: Ameesha Patel in Thoda Pyaar Thoda Magic.

 Schrodinger’s Maa: Two movies, both alike in premise and plot development, until a significant choice takes them in different directions.
-Named after Sanjay Gupta’s Aatish, which seems to go by the Deewar playbook until you get to the scene where the honest cop says “Mere paas Maa hai!” and the Maa in question (Tanuja in Aatish) clears her throat and says, “Umm, about that…” Another notable couple would be Don — the old and new versions.
+Named for Erwin Schrodinger’s famous thought experiment involving a reluctant cat and for Sanjay Gupta’s Aatish, which seems to go by the Deewar playbook until you get to the scene where the honest cop says “Mere paas Maa hai!” and the Maa in question (Tanuja in Aatish) clears her throat and says, “Umm, about that…” Another notable couple would be Don — the old and new versions.
 In more than one way, interestingly enough.

 Aamir Khan’s Nothing: A viable benchmark for conveying everything while seeming to do nothing.
 Named for the scene in Deepa Mehta’s Earth when Dilnawaz (Aamir) deceives Lenny into betraying Shanta and then sits quietly in a corner smoking as she is dragged out.
 The principle is that, if the actor does nothing in a crucial scene, the viewer will supply the emotion for himself.
 However, there exists a pooling equilibrium wherein a bad actor would also do nothing in a scene but get nothing out of it.